michaelbromley/michaelbromley.co.uk/content/blog/2015-04-15-automatic-import-of-lesssass-files-with-gulp.md

 // etc.
 ```

-The <a href="https://github.com/plus3network/gulp-less" target="_blank">gulp-less</a> plugin I use in my build does offer a &#8220;paths&#8221; option which allows me to specify where to look for imports, but that just shifts the housekeeping from the `main.less` into `gulpfile.js`.
+The [gulp-less](https://github.com/plus3network/gulp-less) plugin I use in my build does offer a "paths" option which allows me to specify where to look for imports, but that just shifts the housekeeping from the `main.less` into `gulpfile.js`.

 I wanted some way to use my Gulp build to scan the folder tree and automatically import all Less files for me.
 I searched around for a solution to this and could not find anything satisfactory, so I figured out the following, and note it here so that it may be of help to others with a similar aim.

 ## A Solution with gulp-inject

-<a href="https://github.com/klei/gulp-inject" target="_blank">Gulp-inject</a> is a plugin commonly used to auto-inject css and JavaScript files into an HTML document.
+[Gulp-inject](https://github.com/klei/gulp-inject) is a plugin commonly used to auto-inject css and JavaScript files into an HTML document.
 However, it can also be used to inject anything into anything else.
 This means we can use it to inject `@import` statements into our `main.less`:

 ```css
 // main.less